Udacity Vs Coursera 2023: Ultimate Comparison

 Coursera

 Coursera was launched by 2 professors of computer science from Stanford University in 2012.
-This online learning platform partners with many professors from some of the best universities to create and provide courses that are driven by experts.
+This online learning platform partners with many professors from some of the best universities to create and provide courses driven by experts.

 Udacity Vs Coursera - Coursera